 How to help your children get onto the property ladder

-According to our November 2018 National Mortgage Index, the average first time buyer age is now 31.
-And this is reflected in their living situations: parents are now far more likely to have older children who have perhaps moved out to go to university, but have since moved back home again and are feeling stuck trying to get their foot on the property ladder.
+According to Halifax, the national average age of a first time buyer is now 321.
+Parents are now far more likely to have older children who have perhaps moved out to go to university, but have since moved back home again and are feeling stuck trying to get their foot on the property ladder.
 Known as ‘boomerang kids’, this situation may well sound familiar to you.

 What can parents do to help their kids onto the property ladder?